 Known as the "Gateway to Kerala", Kochi is an enchanting city that's had an eclectic influence.
 Arabs, British, Dutch, Chinese, and Portuguese have all left their mark there.
 The architecture and historical sites in Fort Kochi attract most of the visitors to the area.

-One of the most tranquil and relaxing things you can do in Kerala is take a trip in a houseboat along the palm-fringed Kerala canals, known as the backwaters.
+One of the most tranquil and relaxing things you can do in Kerala is taking a trip in a houseboat along the palm-fringed Kerala canals, known as the backwaters.
 Freshly cooked Indian food and chilled beer on board the boat make the experience even more enjoyable.
-You can even spend the night out on the middle of a lake.
+You can even spend the night out in the middle of a lake.
 Stay a few nights at a hotel or resort along the backwaters too.
 Bliss!

 If you like tea, a visit to Munnar is a must!
 The surrounding region is renowned for its sprawling tea plantations.
 See tea being picked and processed, and try fresh tea straight from the gardens.
 There's even a tea museum.
 The area is blessed with the natural beauty of winding lanes, misty hills, and forests full of exotic plants and wildlife.
-Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park, or go rock climbing and para gliding.
+Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park, or go rock climbing and paragliding.

 The setting of this Varkala beach is striking enough to take your breath away, with a long winding stretch of cliff and views that extend over the Arabian Sea.
-A paved footpath runs along the length of the cliff, bordered by coconut palms, quaint shops, beach shacks, hotels, and guest houses.
+A paved footpath runs along the length of the cliff, bordered by coconut palms, quaint shops, beach shacks, hotels, and guesthouses.
 Nestled at the bottom of the cliff is a long stretch of sparkling beach, reached by steps leading down from the cliff top.
 It's not surprising that Varkala is one of India's best beaches.

 Wayanad is a bright green mountainous region that stretches along the Western Ghats.
 It has a great deal of scenic appeal.
 Abundant coconut palms, thick forests, paddy fields, and lofty peaks form the landscape.
 Due to the nature of its terrain, the area also has much to offer adventure enthusiasts.
 Popular attractions include trekking to Chembra Peak and Meenmutty Falls, exploring old Jain temples, climbing to Edakkal Caves, and wildlife spotting at Muthanga and Tholpetty Wildlife Sanctuaries.
 Another highlight of Wayanad is the many delightful homestays in the area.